James Iredell Jr.: Governor and U.S. Senator

 During his short term as governor, he pushed for better infrastructure and education.
 Reacting to an interest of the day—horse-drawn railroad carriages—he suggested the construction of a trial railroad from Campbellton to Fayetteville.

-However, his brief time in office (and the inherent weaknesses of the governor under the Constitution of North Carolina) did not allow him to accomplish much.
 He left office after a few months to serve in the U.S. Senate, a post he held from 1828 to 1831.
 He was completing the term of Nathaniel Macon, who had resigned.
 By that time, Iredell was a Jacksonian, or member of the Democratic Party.
 Iredell did not seek to be re-elected by the state General Assembly to a full term in the Senate.
 He moved to Raleigh, practiced law, and served as court reporter for the North Carolina Supreme Court from 1840 to 1852.
 He died in Edenton and is buried there in the Johnston Burial Ground.